Ornamental Pineapple Plant (Ananas Bromeliad) Indoor Care, Propagation & Common Problems

 5. Place the set up in a warm, brightly-lit place until the new plant is well established after which you can begin routine care.

-Ornamental Pineapple Plant propagation from leafy crown
+(B) Propagating Ornamental Pineapple Plant from leafy crown

-The Pineapple leafy crown can be rooted either in water or in soil.
-Rooting occurs in 3–6 week.
+The Pineapple top leafy crown can be rooted either in water or in soil.
+Rooting occurs in 3-6 week.

 How to prepare the leafy crown;